madlag/jarvis/docs/source/commands.rst

 Displaying data
 ---------------

-Those functions are use to display data in the Jarvis panells.
+These functions are use to display data in the Jarvis panels.
-All displayed strings are prefixed by a timestamp.
+All displayed strings are prefixed with a timestamp.

 .. py:function:: debug(\*args):